Frequently Asked Questions

 Q: What are your payment terms?

-Q: What are your check-in/out times?
+Q: What are your check-in/out times for overnight guests?

 Q: What is your change/cancellation policy?

 A: We offer typical vacation home rental change/cancellation terms (see Rental Agreement for specific details).
 Basically, date changes/cancellations are refundable (less $100 cancellation fee) if requested more than 4 weeks before check-in.
 If less than 4 weeks prior to check-in, 50% of the rental cost is forfeited since we will not likely be able to re-book with short notice.
 Note that we do NOT provide refunds for last minute changes outside of Dog & Pony Ranch's control, though we did provide refunds to the guests affected by our 2015 mandatory fire evacuation.

 To protect yourself from lost rental costs due to last-minute cancellations (illness, weather, wildfire smoke, etc), we encourage you to purchase travel insurance.
 Now that the pandemic crisis has settled, we are no longer offering "Future Stay Credit Insurance" but there are many options for third-party travel insurance.
 Please be aware that pet health isn’t usually covered by travel insurance unless you get the “cancel for any reason” coverage.
 We've personally used squaremouth.com for travels with our dogs and they offer options for covid and cancel-for-any-reason insurance.Top of FAQ

 Q: How are you addressing concerns with COVID-19?